drshika/drshika.github.io/_posts/2024-10-15-Whats-on-my-Laptop.md

 layout: post
 title: What's on my Mac?
 excerpt_separator: <!--more-->
+toc: true
+tags: [tech, setup]
 ---

 So people have been asking me to write this because I have an entire workflow system thing set up that I can’t really live without.
 My setup isn’t necessarily complicated or advanced but I will attempt to keep this updated.
-So here you go Harsh 😊
+So here you go Harsh 😊<!--more-->

 > Updated as of Oct 2024
 >